fabfont/truelines.github.io/_posts/2018-11-23-java-hash-map.md

 public boolean equals(Object obj) {
 	boolean result = false;
 	if (obj instanceof Person) {
+		// We consider for simplification purpose that familyName
+		// and firstName are not null
 		result = ((Person) obj).familyName.equals(familyName)
 			&& ((Person) obj).firstName.equals(firstName);
 	}